Tony Rickardsson: 21st century

 Rickardsson continued to win titles throughout the new century, although Mark Loram won the 2000 World Championship despite not winning a single event.
 Rickardsson won one - at Wrocław, but was too inconsistent to win the overall title.
 However, he again won the Elitserien, this time with his local team Masarna from Avesta, as he and team-mate Leigh Adams were the two highest averaging riders in the entire league.
-In 2001 he was back on the World stage, winning the World title with a record 121 points from six Grand Prix events, only missing one final - the last, at home on Stockholms Stadion, which was really academic as only a thirteenth place could possibly have robbed him of the title.
+In 2001, he was back on the World stage, winning the World title with a record 121 points from six Grand Prix events, only missing one final - the last, at home on Stockholms Stadion, which was really academic as only a thirteenth place could possibly have robbed him of the title.
 He managed to win at home in the next Grand Prix series in 2002, which gave him three individual wins as he won his fifth World Championship.

-In 2003, he finished third overall.
+In 2003, Rickardsson finished third overall.
 Thirteenth place finishes in Gothenburg, Bydgoszcz and Hamar ruining his bid for the title, and a concussion kept him out of the Swedish team that won the World Cup at Vojens (though he was part of a qualifier race and hence stands with a World Cup medal - his only title that year).
-The following year he managed to win the Swedish Championship at Målilla, but consistency eluded him as Jason Crump pipped him to the World title by three points (although the lead was 17 points before the final race).
+The following year, he managed to win the Swedish Championship at Målilla, but consistency eluded him as Jason Crump pipped him to the World title by three points (although the lead was 17 points before the final race).

-He followed this up with another extremely strong season in 2005.
-With six first positions at Wrocław (1st Event), Krško (3rd), Cardiff (4th), Copenhagen (5th), Prague (6th) and Lonigo (9th); a second in the Swedish event at Eskilstuna (2nd); third in the Scandinavian held in Målilla (7th) and a lowly 9th in the Polish Grand Prix held at Bydgoszcz (8th Event).
-Even with such a poor finish in Poland, however, he had already virtually sown up the Championship in the 7th Grand Prix in Målilla, ahead of Jason Crump.
+Rickardsson followed this up with another extremely strong season in 2005.
+With six first positions at Wrocław (first event), Krško (third), Cardiff (fourth), Copenhagen (fifth), Prague (sixth) and Lonigo (ninth); a second in the Swedish event at Eskilstuna (second); third in the Scandinavian held in Målilla (seventh) and a lowly ninth in the Polish Grand Prix held at Bydgoszcz (eighth event).
+Even with such a poor finish in Poland, however, he had already virtually sown up the Championship in the seventh Grand Prix in Målilla, ahead of Jason Crump.
 After the sixth event held in the Czech Republic, he was first in the points per event table of the Elitserien (the Swedish Domestic Elite League).
 Though Tony stated that he would give up racing after the 2006 season, he announced his early retirement from both World Championship and Domestic Speedway on 1 August 2006 at a press conference in Stockholm, in order to pursue his interest in racing cars instead.
-Rickardsson was a contestant on the TV4 television show Let's Dance 2008 in which he finished 2nd.
+Rickardsson was a contestant on the TV4 television show Let's Dance 2008 in which he finished second.